How Children Are Affected

 • Fear of intimacy or early promiscuity

-• Introversion /withdrawal, clingy/over dependant, feeling helpless, feeling insecure, feeling fearful, feeling sad, feeling guilty, blaming self and others, feeling anxious and nervous
+• Introversion /withdrawal, clingy/over dependent, feeling helpless, feeling insecure, feeling fearful, feeling sad, feeling guilty, blaming self and others, feeling anxious and nervous

 • Extroversion/acting out, too independent, rejecting help, feeling powerful, feeling over confident, having no fear, feeling rage, being aggressive, feeling invincible